Vancouver Civic Theatres caps this season’s Silent Movie Mondays series with The Lodger, May 25

 For the final show of the 2025–26 season on May 25, audiences get to watch the silent thriller Alfred Hitchcock considered his true directorial debut, 1927’s The Lodger: A Story of the London Fog.
 The featured organist is Koos van Nieuwkoop.

 Ticketholders are invited to enjoy a pre-show performance by the Gatsby Strutters Jazz Band in the West Coast Lounge.
-Following the screening, Keith Blackmore of the Vancouver Film School will host a lively discussion about this movie’s important place in film history; and special guest Katherine Montagu will join in on the conversation.
+Following the screening, Keith Blackmore of the Vancouver Film School will host a lively discussion about this movie’s important place in film history; and special guest Katharine Montagu will join in on the conversation.

 Silent Movie Mondays at the Orpheum.